 - 3: Naomi’s car breaks down in the area but there’s a garage nearby.
 She goes to get help and the owner gives her the creeps

 The newspaper headline Naomi hasn’t seen alerts us to the danger of her destination.
-When her car breaks down, that knowledge is in the back of our mind but not the character’s mind because she’s oblivious to the danger.
+When her car breaks down, that knowledge is in the back of our minds as readers (but not in Naomi’s mind because she’s oblivious to the danger).

 This creates dread because we anticipate a shocking turn of events.
 If this chapter were to end on the shifty garage owner telling Naomi to wait while he nips out back, this would be a good minor cliffhanger, regardless of whether the owner later proves to be the killer or only a red herring (a false suspect).